geveh/IceDamFailures/README.md

 - "all_glofs_tibble.RDS" (R-object with a preprocessed table of all reported GLOFs)

 *Output*:
-- "doy_trends_per_region.RDS" (R-object with regression models of *doy* versus time for all dated GLOFs in the six regions).
+- "doy_trends_per_region.RDS" (R-object with regression models of *doy* versus time for all dated GLOFs in the six regions)
 - "doy_change.pdf" / "doy_change.png" (Plot of the temporal trends in *doy* for each region, including the posterior differences in *doy* between 2021 and 1900)
 - "doy_trends_per_glacier.RDS"  (R-object with regression models of *doy* versus time for lakes with repeat GLOFs)
 - "regression_doy_per_lake.pdf" / "regression_doy_per_lake.png" (Plot of local changes in *doy* versus time)